comigor/jarvis-rs/.openhands/microagents/repo.md

-# CLAUDE.md
+# repo.md

-This file provides guidance to Claude Code (claude.ai/code) when working with code in this repository.
+This file provides guidance to agents when working with code in this repository.

 ---